-- 1. If particular job circumstances dictate that winter rates cannot be avoided, the minimum cumulative job SIR to proceed with the fuel switch must be 1.5 or greater. - If job circumstances dictate that winter rates cannot be avoided and the cumulative job SIR is greater than 1.0 and less than 1.5, submit the .wdz file and other relevant information to the HE+ Help Desk for review.
+- 1. If particular job circumstances dictate that winter rates cannot be avoided, the minimum cumulative job SIR to proceed with the fuel switch must be 1.5 or greater. - 2.
+If job circumstances dictate that winter rates cannot be avoided and the cumulative job SIR is greater than 1.0 and less than 1.5, submit the .wdz file and other relevant information to the HE+ Help Desk for review.
 Prior approval by the Division is required.

 All costs associated with fuel conversion shall be included with the heating system replacement measure when modeling the primary heating system for replacement with Weatherization Assistant.
-See the Weatherization Assistant Guide for additional information on modeling fuel switches using NEAT and MHEA.
+See the Weatherization Assistant Guide HE+TTA website under Weatherization Manuals & Guides for additional information on modeling fuel switches using NEAT and MHEA.